Flash Floods in California

 According to the NFIP (National Flood Insurance Program), a flood is defined as: “a general and temporary condition of partial or complete inundation of two or more acres of normally dry land area or of two or more properties…” Flash floods are floods that happen within six hours of rainfall or within six hours of another event that caused the flooding – dam or levee failure, ice jam melting or breaking, etc.

 Normally, flash floods occur when there is a multiple-day succession of long and heavy rain/thunderstorms, or heavy rain caused by a tropical storm or hurricane.
 Early in the year, California experienced conditions perfect for causing flash floods – a series of heavy rains and thunderstorms.
 This is not an uncommon occurrence in the state.
 Now that November is well underway, the wet season is upon us.
-That means that Californians can expect much more rain in the next few months than in the previous.
+That means that Californians can expect much more rain in the next few months than in the previous ones.

 This means basement flooding, water leakage, erosion, mold growth, and other water and flood-related damage will become a possibility.